cltl/reference-framing-perspective/data.md

 # Shared Dataset

-We provide a multuilingual dataset consisting of texts about the Eurovision Song Contest (spanning the years 2019, 2020, and 2021).
-The dataset has been collected via Wikidata and Wikipedia.
+We provide a multuilingual and referentially grounded dataset consisting of texts about the Eurovision Song Contest (spanning the years 2019, 2020, and 2021).
+The dataset has been collected via Wikidata and Wikipedia in such a way that each document is referenitally grounded to an event (a specific edition of Eurovision) or a particular participant (an artist participating in an event of Eurovision).
 A subset of documents have been manually annotated with Frame Semantic information and coreference.
 Another subset has been labeled automatically for coreference resolution.

 You can access the data via our [Github repository](https://github.com/cltl/rfp_corpus_collection)